JeffreyDCummings/Travel_Cost_Analysis/README.md

 # Travel_Cost_Analysis
-Analyze full costs of multiple available city to city routes, and identify which is best under a given scenario.
+Analyze the full costs of multiple available city to city routes, and identify which is best under a given scenario.

 Purpose of Program Set: